Meetings and Conferences (17:33)

-The Association Montessori International/USA is pleased to premiere this new online resource tool for Montessori teachers.
+The Association Montessori International/USA is pleased to present this online resource tool for Montessori teachers.
 It has long been our intention to find innovative and unique ways to support our members in their daily work to meet the needs of children.
-This visionary project is now a reality as a result of an initiative undertaken by AMI/USA.

 ABOUT THE PROJECT…

 We decided to seek the child who emerges under the conditions described by Dr. Montessori in her writings in order to illustrate the concepts to be explored.
-Since October 2012, the creative team has traveled coast-to-coast, capturing ordinary days in Montessori environments on video in an attempt to show a diversity of real classrooms with real situations.
-Filming took place in urban areas, rural areas, suburban areas; in the public and private sectors; in corporate childcare sites and home-based care settings.
+Our creative team traveled coast-to-coast, capturing ordinary days in Montessori environments on video in an attempt to show a diversity of real classrooms with real situations.
+Filming took place in urban areas, rural areas, and suburban areas; in the public and private sectors; in corporate child care sites and home-based care settings.
 Slowly, through this process, as the video illustrations of the pedagogical topics were crafted, that universal child emerged.

 We hope Montessori Guide will inspire.
 We are following a new level of inquiry into that vital intersection of theory and practice.
 Join us as MontessoriGuide.org begins delving deeper into our craft!